may-tas/TextEditingApp/.github/ISSUE_TEMPLATE/feature-request.md

 ---

+## Welcome to Our Project! 👋

+Thank you for taking the time to suggest a feature!
+Your ideas help make this project better. 🚀

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.